CaribThemes/grav-theme-pricklypear/README.md

     bin/gpm install pricklypear

-This will install the Saba Theme into your `/user/themes` directory within Grav.
+This will install the PricklyPear Theme into your `/user/themes` directory within Grav.
 Its files can be found under `/your/site/grav/user/themes/pricklypear`

 >> **NOTE:** for the Skeleton version, please see: [Skeleton](https://github.com/CaribThemes/grav-skeleton-pricklypear)